 But anecdotally, piecing everything together, these are the most important potential BPC-157 results & benefits you can get:

 - Faster repair to muscle and tendon tissue damage

 - Strengthening of fresh tissue that grows compared to baseline

 - Induces a faster response to body injury

 - Increases rate in size of vascular capacity

-- Has been shown to facilitate lifting of both dopamine and serotonin levels
+- Has been shown to facilitate the lifting of both dopamine and serotonin levels

 Put all that together, and you can see exactly why this well-kept secret is potentially one of the best bodybuilding supplements out there.

-Your inflammation and damage to tendons and muscles will be lower, and repair faster.
+Your inflammation and damage to tendons and muscles will be lower and repaired faster.
 Generally, body injuries will be addressed more rapidly through its ability to increase cell survival and cell migration levels.
 It does this through activation of the nitric oxide system in our body, and this method of action has been proven in multiple studies.

-However, when I’m doing a particularly punishing cycle of SARMs, and I’m really pushing to make big gains, I will back it up with use of BPC-157 because it definitely helps me to recover faster, and get harder gains.
+However, when I’m doing a particularly punishing cycle of SARMs, and I’m really pushing to make big gains, I will back it up with the use of BPC-157 because it definitely helps me to recover faster and get harder gains.